GEELONG | BALLARINE | SURF COAST | COLAC |

 We at Velocity Solar take a similar view to those who install solar farms overseas, they wont by a untrusted panel manufacturer that are not a tier 1 manufacturer, so we will not either.
 This giving the best piece of mind possible to our customers.

 Be wary of local solar retailers importing panels directly from overseas.
 In the case of a future malfunction, you’ll have very little warranty support if the retailer is not around anymore.
-Velocity Solar does not import panels from overseas, Our relationships with several solar wholesalers gives as the assurance that not only are we covered by the manufacturer’s warranty, but we have the facility to directly deal with suppliers to gain quick replacements if ever required
+Velocity Solar does not import panels from overseas, Our relationships with several solar wholesalers gives as the assurance that not only are we covered by the manufacturer’s warranty, but we have the facility to directly deal with suppliers to gain quick replacements if ever required.

-WHO DO WE TRUST
+WHO DO WE TRUST?

-The Biggest Mistake when buying a solar system
+The biggest mistake when buying a Solar System.

 The biggest single mistake you can make when buying a solar power system is assuming all solar panels are created equal (or even anywhere close to being equal!).
 There is a huge disparity in terms of quality available on the Australian market.

-But the Panel is on the Clean Energy Council Approved List
+Clean Energy Council Approved List

 This is part of the reason Australia is the largest consumer of low quality solar panels in the world.